RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 of formatted strings.
 For eg: getStockCostBasis, getStockValue used to return strings and now we return the data without formatting as this would be handled by the view.
+- Now the design has a separate view which would handle everything as mentioned above.
+Previously the controller would do operations which were meant for the view such as formatting.
+The reason for this is so that we can have multiple variations of the view which would handle operations such as formatting and retrieving output that is to be passed onto to the controller as mentioned above.